This project is long over but the information is still relevant and kept updated.

 - The American Botanical Council is a membership organization that publishes Herbalgram, a peer reviewed journal.
 This organization, and the journal, provide a wealth of information on the science of the herbs, market outlooks, adulteration issues, and more.

-- As a registered member with Natural Products Industry Insider via its website, it will allow you to solicit and receive requests for proposals for goods (including raw materials, ingredients and finished goods).
+- As a registered member with Natural Products Industry Insider (now SupplySide Supplement Journal) via its website, it will allow you to solicit and receive requests for proposals for goods (including raw materials, ingredients and finished goods).
 It provides detailed information on potential buyers of herbs, medicinals, and food ingredients in whole/cut powder, extract/concentrate, or certified organic format.

 - Nutritional Outlook is a manufacturer’s resource for dietary supplements and healthy foods and beverages.
 Similar to NPII (above), it lists numerous manufacturers (buyers) of herbs and botanicals.